RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 OK
 ```

-Note than unlike NUMERIC type, using `$.embedding` in the schema for VECTOR will NOT treat the field as an array of vectors, so it would not trigger indexing the vectors in the array.
+Note than unlike NUMERIC type, using `$.embedding` in the schema for VECTOR will NOT treat the field as an array of vectors, so it will cause indexing failure.

 Now, we can search for the two headphones that are most similar to an image embedding, using vector similarity search KNN query (note that vector queries are supported as of dialect 2).
-The distance between a document to the query vector is defined as the **minimum** distance between the query vector to a vector that match the JSONPath specified in the schema.
+The distance between a document to the query vector is defined as the **minimum** distance between the query vector to a vector that matches the JSONPath specified in the schema.
 For example:
 ```sql
 127.0.0.1:6379> FT.SEARCH itemIdx5 '*=>[KNN 2 @embeddings $blob]' PARAMS 2 blob \x01\x01\x01\x01 DIALECT 2
 1) "2"